mihaicris-adoreme/cordial-ios-sdk/README.md

 ## Carousel push notifications

 Carousel push notifications allow to expand a push notification and display items in the expanded notification view.
 Here are the steps to configure the app to dispaly carousel push notifications:

-1. Add new Notification Content Extension target.
-Choose Swift as target language.
+1. Add new `Notification Content Extension` target.
+Important no matter your app language you needs to choose `Swift` as target language.

-2. Add a new reference to `CordialAppExtensions-Swift` in Cocoapods Podfile:
+2. Create `App Groups` for your main bandle and already created `Notification Content Extension` target with name `group.cordial.sdk`

-___
+3. Add a new reference in Cocoapods Podfile:

 ```
 target "The name of the new Notification Content Extension target" do
     use_frameworks!